Darumin/Darumin/README.md

 ## Some Fun Facts

 - :rocket: I currently work for a coding bootcamp that teaches transitioning service members.
--	:writing_hand: I'm hunting for a new job.
+-	:writing_hand: I'm hunting for a new job after my current one ends.
 Got any leads for me?
 -	:musical_keyboard: I play the [**yanopi**](https://www.giantbomb.com/piano/3055-634/).
 Currently learning *Rhapsody in Blue*.
 -	:mage_man: Fiction of all kinds is something I'm deeply interested in.
 -	:video_game: Puzzles and games are something I'm deeply interested in.